japila-books/spark-sql-internals/docs/spark-sql-multi-dimensional-aggregation.md

 `cube` multi-dimensional aggregate operator is an extension of spark-sql-basic-aggregation.md#groupBy[groupBy] operator that allows calculating subtotals and a grand total across all combinations of specified group of `n + 1` dimensions (with `n` being the number of columns as `cols` and `col1` and `1` for where values become `null`, i.e. undefined).

-`cube` returns spark-sql-RelationalGroupedDataset.md[RelationalGroupedDataset] that you can use to execute aggregate function or operator.
+`cube` returns [RelationalGroupedDataset](RelationalGroupedDataset.md) that you can use to execute aggregate function or operator.

+!!! note
-NOTE: `cube` is more than <<rollup, rollup>> operator, i.e. `cube` does `rollup` with aggregation over all the missing combinations given the columns.
+    `cube` is more than <<rollup, rollup>> operator, i.e. `cube` does `rollup` with aggregation over all the missing combinations given the columns.

 [source, scala]
 ----